EasyTestTeam/EasyTest/ReadMe.md

 6. Cross platform.
 Supports Windows XP/Windows 7/Linux.(Only provide MS Windows package by now)
 7. Free.
 Yes, it's free!

-# Support or Contact #
+# Support #
 Having trouble with EasyTest?
+You can

-Contact easytest-supports@alcatel-lucent.com and we’ll help you sort it out.
+1. Contact easytest-supports@alcatel-lucent.com and we’ll help you sort it out.

+2. Post a question/bug report/feature request at [here](https://github.com/EasyTest2012/EasyTest/issues)

 # What People Said About EasyTest #